 No matter if a tooth gets lost because of extraction or knocked out, bone grafting is required.
-After some time, the jawbone will deteriorate, and in the end, it does not have a tooth to support.
+After some time, the jawbone will deteriorate, and in the end, it does not have a tooth to support it.
 This situation makes it difficult to get dental implants.

-Also, if missing teeth are available, bone grafting can restore and prevent jawbone loss to strengthen that area.
-It also provides patients with more options about replacing their teeth.
+Also, bone grafting can restore and prevent jawbone loss if missing teeth are available to strengthen that area.
+It also provides patients with more options for replacing their teeth.

 2. Gum Disease

 Periodontal disease (also called gum disease) can weaken the jawbone and cause teeth to become loose.
 The treatment of gum disease is easy.
 Bone grafting is available to restore the foundation of strong teeth.